utkarshcmu/grafana.org/content/blog/2017-02-27-grafana-v4-2-beta.md

 Grafana v4.2 Beta is now [available for download](/download/4_2_0/).
 Just like the last release this one contains lots bug fixes and minor improvements.
-We are very happy to say that X of Y issues was closed by pull requests from the community.
+We are very happy to say that 27 of 40 issues was closed by pull requests from the community.
 Big thumbs up!

 ## Release Highlights